Chilli Paneer Recipe (Restaurant Style)

 - With a spoon gently coat the paneer cubes with the batter.

-- One side is done, flip it and fry the other side.
-Flip a couple of times and fry till the paneer cubes are crisp and golden.
-Also do not over do the frying as then the paneer cubes can become hard.
+- Flip a couple of times and fry till the paneer cubes are crisp and golden.
+Also do not over do the frying as then the paneer cubes can become chewy.

 - Remove the fried paneer cubes and place them on kitchen paper towels for the extra oil to be absorbed.